 Mix the grounds and salt together in a small bowl and then add the coconut oil and there you have it..
 Now you can use for its exfoliating and anti-inflammatory properties and it also good for improving circulation as well as smoothing your skin and if its been a rough night, reducing puffiness in your eyes.

-Why go out and buy candles when you can create your own with coffee grounds.
-I found this video that explains it much better then I could and I also think its helps to visually see how to do this.
-Needless to say that in the end you have a great looking candle that smells just like you ground up some fresh roasted coffee!
-Is their any better smell than that?
+I also think it helps to visually see how to do this as sometimes it easier to follow then written instructions and you can see what it looks like.
+Needless to say, that in the end you have a great looking candle that smells just like coffee.
+Is there any better smell than that?

 That was the only time I had seen it done until I had a guy come into my coffee shop a few years back who was doing the same thing.
 I therefore invited him into the coffee shop to work and so that customers could come and see what he was doing.
 Needless to say it was a big it and had people asking about him for a long time afterwards.

 Now one doesn’t have to go to that extent to draw with coffee, since Painting Coffee painting uses the natural dye in coffee to stain the paper, but you can use coffee grounds mixed with water to make a beautifully colored “paint.”

 Afterwards all you should need to do is spoon some coffee grounds onto several different paper plates.
 Add varying amounts of water to the coffee to make different shades of brown and then with a paintbrush, apply the coffee-like watercolor to your canvas or parchment